Measurements of the associated production of a W boson and a charm quark in proton-proton collisions at $\sqrt{s} =$ 8 TeV: Systematic uncertainties

 The uncertainty in the contribution from single top quark processes is estimated by varying the normalization of the samples according to the uncertainties in the theoretical cross sections, $\sim$5--6\%.
 It produces a negligible effect on the measurements.

-The contribution from Drell--Yan events is only relevant in the $\Wmn$ channel of the SL category, amounting to ${\sim}7\%$ of the selected events.
-The level of agreement between data and the Drell--Yan simulation is studied in the region of the {\PZ} boson mass peak, $70<m_{\PGm\PGm}<110\GeV$, which is excluded in the signal analysis; a difference of about 15\% is observed.
+The contribution from $\Zj$ events is only relevant in the $\Wmn$ channel of the SL category, amounting to ${\sim}7\%$ of the selected events.
+The level of agreement between data and the $\Zj$ simulation is studied in the region of the {\PZ} boson mass peak, $70<m_{\PGm\PGm}<110\GeV$, which is excluded in the signal analysis, applying the same selection procedure as for the signal sample, except for the invariant mass requirement; a difference of about 15\% is observed.
 This discrepancy is assigned as a systematic uncertainty, assuming the same mismodelling outside the {\PZ} mass peak region.
 The effect on the cross section is about 1\%.

-An additional systematic uncertainty of around 1\% is assigned to account for a possible mismodelling of the $\Wlight$ background.
+An additional systematic uncertainty is assigned to account for a possible mismodelling of the $\Wlight$ background.
 The systematic uncertainty is evaluated by using simulation correction factors, as presented in Section~\ref{sec:Wsel_SV}, associated with different misidentification probabilities.
+The uncertainty in the $\Wlight$ contribution is ${\approx}10\%$, which translates into a 1\% uncertainty in the cross section.

 The \OSSS subtraction removes almost completely the contribution from gluon splitting processes to the selected sample.
 We have estimated that a possible mismodelling up to three times the experimental uncertainty in the gluon splitting rate into $\ccbar$ quark pairs~\cite{Alephgccbar,Alephgbbbar} has a negligible impact on the measurements.